');

 About Crump, TN

-Crump is a small community in Tennessee with a population of 1,240 residents.
-The median household income is $39,032 per year, which is below the national average.
-The median age in Crump is 49 years.
+Crump is a small town located in Tennessee with a population of 1,240 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $39,032 per year, which is 48% below the national median of $75,149.
+The median age of 49 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Crump, TN